plasma-disassembler/plasma/README.md

 * stack variables referenced with rsp (not rbp)
 * detect if rbp is modified in the function
 * re add detection of the canary
+* check if a stack variable already exists before renaming it

 ![reverse](/images/visual.png?raw=true)